apptentive-engineering/dockerfiles/README.md

 **Context:**

 When any `make` command is invoked, a number of runtime defined parameters are set within the root `Makefile`.
 The two major ones to consider are `BUILD_ID` and `BUILD_TS`.
 If not specified by the build environment, these will be set to a random identifier and the current timestamp epoch respectively.
-These values, along with the `git` hash will be used to `tag` every image build in the current process execution.
+These values, along with the `git` short hash, will be used to `tag` every image build in the current process execution.

 **Issue:**